 When Guinan was first introduced to Star Trek in the second season of TNG, she was an enigma.
 The beauty of her character is that she remained that way.
 Acting as Captain Picard’s ultimate confidant, Guinan was a voice of wisdom, experience, and calm, offering her insights into the most challenging situations faced by the crew of the Enterprise-D.

 However, Guinan was never perfect.
 Hidden away beneath a snazzy hat, there was always a simmering anger.
-Occasionally this slipped through, as with when she tried to convince Picard to use Hugh to destroy the Borg, and in some of her confrontations with Q. And, it was in the episode Q Who that Guinan really showed she had much, much more to her story than you could ever assume.
-But, her character proves that sometimes things are more interesting when they’re left ambiguous.
+Occasionally this slipped through, like when she tried to convince Picard to use Hugh to destroy the Borg and in some of her confrontations with Q. And, it was in the TNG episode Q Who that Guinan really showed she had much, much more to her story than you could ever assume.
+Guinan proves that often things are more interesting when they’re left ambiguous.

-The Doctor, Voyager’s EMH, initially fulfilled the tried and test archetype of the grumpy, impatient, and rude physician.
-Befitting of the fact that he was a hologram, the character started off as 2D, and easy to overlook.
+The Doctor, Voyager’s EMH, initially fulfilled the tried and tested archetype of the grumpy, impatient, and rude physician.
+Befitting of the fact that he was a hologram, the character started off as 2D and easy to overlook.
 But slowly, the EMH became one of Star Trek’s best characters, if not Star Trek’s best character.
 He’s truly that good.

 He has one of the most complete, complex, and well-paced arcs in Star Trek history as he gains sentience and awareness, which all began when he got his mobile emitter.
 This might sound like a rip-off of Data’s story, but it’s not.
 While Data spent his time trying to emulate and understand humanity and human emotions, the EMH fought to be respected.

 This is made all the better by the fact that respecting the EMH isn’t always easy because he’s arrogant, prickly, and smug more often than not.
 He is, however, also deeply lonely.
 His journey will brake your heart more than once.